opensafely-actions/cohort-joiner/README.md

   such as whether a patient has experienced an <abbr title="Systolic Blood Pressure">SBP</abbr> event.
 * Use cohort-extractor to extract the right hand cohort.
   This is a single extract for variables that are not expected to change, such as ethnicity.
-* Use cohort-joiner to join the cohorts.
+* Use cohort-joiner to join the cohorts, and then to save them to an output directory.

 Let's walk through an example _project.yaml_.